jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

     vagrant scp open-source-greenplum-db-6.14.0-rhel7-x86_64.rpm :open-source-greenplum-db-6.14.0-rhel7-x86_64.rpm

-## Post-Installation (run this _after_ running "vagrant up").
+## gpadmin user installation (run this _after_ running "vagrant up").
 ## This is everything that must be installed as the gpadmin user.

 Copy over the final "gpadmin" install script from this repository to the master node.

     scp setup_master_gpadmin_ssh.sh gpadmin@mdw:/home/gpadmin

 Note: if you've done any rework, you might get the hyperbolic "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" warning.
 To bypass this error, clean up the known hosts file appropriately.
 (On my little local Ubuntu setup here, this is facilitated by just "rm ~/.ssh"; this might be too draconian for your own environment though, so proceed with caution.

     vagrant ssh mdw
     sudo su gpadmin
     cd /home/gpadmin
     chmod +x ./setup_master_gpadmin_ssh.sh
     ./setup_master_gpadmin_ssh.sh

+## OPTIONAL: Reset sshd parameters

+You may wish to restore sshd parameters to be a bit more security conscious.
+Needless to say, this configuration is anything but hardened for a security environment (found in the [reset_sshd_params.sh] script in this repository):

+    sudo su -

+    sed -ie 's/PasswordAuthentication yes/PasswordAuthentication no/' /etc/ssh/sshd_config
+    sed -ie 's/ChallengeResponseAuthentication yes/ChallengeResponseAuthentication no/' /etc/ssh/sshd_config
+    sed -ie 's/UsePAM no/UsePAM yes/' /etc/ssh/sshd_config
+    echo "UsePAM yes" >> /etc/ssh/sshd_config
+    systemctl restart sshd.service
+    egrep "^PasswordAuthentication|^ChallengeResponseAuthentication|^UsePAM" /etc/ssh/sshd_config

-## Tests
+# Tests

-You should see the following message upon completion of the install:
+You should see the following message upon completion of the install (the script restarts Greenplum one time after installation to effect changes made to the .bashrc file):

+**20210317:19:34:56:008419 gpstop:mdw:gpadmin-[INFO]:-Restarting System...**

+Create a test database and connect:

+    createdb gpdbtest_031721
+    psql gpdbtest_031721

+"\q" exits from psql.

+You are now ready to use Greenplum.
+To start the database after halting/reloading the Vagrant cluster:

+    gpstart

 ## Contributors